Memory Augmented Neural Network Adaptive Controllers: Performance and Stability: Abstract

 \section{Abstract}

 In this paper, we propose a novel control architecture, inspired from neuroscience, for adaptive control of continuous-time systems.
-The proposed architecture, in the setting of standard neural network (NN) based adaptive control, augments an {\it external working memory} to the NN.
-The controller through a write operation, writes the hidden layer feature vector of the NN to the external working memory and can also update this information with the observed error in the output.
-The controller through a read operation retrieves information from the working memory to modify the final control signal.
+The proposed architecture, in the setting of standard Neural Network (NN) based adaptive control, augments an {\it external working memory} to the NN.
+The controller, through a write operation, writes the hidden layer feature vector of the NN to the external working memory and can also update this information with the observed error in the output.
+Through a read operation, the controller retrieves information from the working memory to modify the final control signal.

-First, we consider a simpler estimation problem to theoretically study the effect of an external memory and show that the accuracy can be improved with memory.
-We then consider a model reference NN adaptive controller for linear systems with matched uncertainty for concrete development of our ideas.
-We prove that the resulting controller leads to {\it Uniformly Bounded} (UB) stable closed loop system.
-Through extensive simulations and specific metrics we show that memory augmentation improves learning significantly when the system undergoes sudden changes.
-Importantly, we also provide evidence for the mechanism by which this specific memory augmentation improves learning.
+First, we consider a simpler estimation problem to theoretically study the effect of an external memory and prove that the estimation accuracy can be improved by incorporating memory.
+We then consider a model reference NN adaptive controller for linear systems with matched uncertainty to implement and illustrate our ideas.
+We prove that the resulting controller leads to a {\it Uniformly Bounded} (UB) stable closed loop system.
+Through extensive simulations and specific metrics, such as peak deviation and settling time, we show that memory augmentation improves learning significantly.
+Importantly, we also provide evidence for and insights on the mechanism by which this specific memory augmentation improves learning.